 The Olathe Public Schools requires both the student and one of their parents/guardians to complete a physical activity advisory form when first starting online PE.
 It must be completed independently by each student and their parent/guardian, so that means twice - once by the student and once by a parent/guardian of the student.
 This is not optional.
 Students who fail to complete this requirement will be locked out of their PE course and not allowed to continue.
-Click here to complete the advisory online.
+Click here to complete the advisory online

 PE Module Sequencing

 There are several options for completing the four Modules for the 1.0 PE credit.
-However, PE Modules A, B, and C must be taken in order.
+However, PE Modules A, B, and C must be taken in sequence.
 Students must always start with Module A followed by B and C. The Health Module may be taken at any time.

 Students may also combine .50 credits of classroom PE with .50 credits of online PE.
 But the courses are different because classroom PE does not use heart monitors.
 Therefore, when students take online PE - even just .50 credits - they must always start with PE Module A; the remaining .25 module will be either Health or PE Module B, depending on whether the student has already completed Health in their classroom PE semester.